RPS Drummond Lockyer Fund for Dance

 In this section, we would like:

 If you choose to supply this in filmed format, you should provide a link to one short film in which all the above is addressed, that does not exceed 6 minutes in duration.
 We anticipate this will mostly entail the lead protagonists talking to camera.
 This need not be high-quality and we welcome it being filmed on smartphones.
-This should be submitted as a link to YouTube, Vimeo or equivalent platforms, and the footage should remain visible there till at least May 2023.
+This should be submitted as a link to YouTube, Vimeo or equivalent platforms, and the footage should remain visible there till at least the end of June 2025.
 You may send a link to footage that is ‘unlisted’ but please ensure to include any passwords with your link, if applicable, in the application form.

 BUDGET

 All applicants must complete our simple budget template (which you can download here) then upload this in our application form.
+Please ensure you specify the amount you are ideally seeking from the RPS to support your plans, as indicated in the blue box highlighted in the template.
+The completed template should be titled in the format Budget – Composers’s name before uploading.
+Please upload your budget in the original excel format, not as a PDF, to preserve the formatting.
 We hope the template is clear and self-explanatory.
 Please refer to the section above entitled ‘How should the grant be used?’ for more detail on what we ask you to provide here.

 On completion of your online form, you will be invited to take a moment to answer some standard inclusivity monitoring questions.
 Doing this is so helpful to us all collectively in classical music.
 We are committed to working with colleagues sector-wide to ensure we are representing excellence, creativity and innovation in music-making within a diverse, multicultural society.
 Thank you for playing your part in this.

-The closing date for applications is 11am on Tuesday 9 April 2024.
+The closing date for applications is 11am on Tuesday 8 April 2025.
 Applications are considered by an advisory group comprising experts in the dance and contemporary music professions, and their decision is final.
-Please note, as we are currently understaffed, the advisory group will meet a little later than expected in May to review all applications and we hope to notify applicants of outcomes by early June.
+We aim to let applicants know the outcome by the end of June 2025.

 If you would like any guidance in making an application, or to establish if your plans are eligible for consideration, you may contact the RPS team by email at admin@philharmonicsociety.uk or phone on 020 7287 0019.